OPC-IT/Documentation-Orion/docs/3 - orion monitor/3 - security centre/1 - Installation drupal 8,9,10.md

 # Installation (drupal 8/9/10^)

 ### Pre-check for composer

 Before you proceeding to the following tutorial, you will have to make sure your website's drupal module is manged via composer.
 To do that you will need to login to you "CPanel" then proceed to "File Manager" and check if the file "`composer.json`" and "`composer.lock`" exists in the `public_html` folder.

 ![2023.06.08 - 15_06_26 -  [Google Chrome-cPanel - Tools] -](assets/2023.06.08%20-%2015_06_26%20-%20%20%5BGoogle%20Chrome-cPanel%20-%20Tools%5D%20-.jpg)

-:::info
+:::warning

 If the website is not managed by "composer" then you may use the manual installation process, similar to that of the "installation for druapl 7.0" (i.e. downloading the module manually and put that in "`public_html/module/custom/...`")